 Places to Eat & Drink

-Family run restaurant/bar/café located in the heart of Falmouth, a great place to eat with fantastic views over the Harbour.
-Whether it’s for breakfast, lunch, afternoon tea or dinner, you will always find a warm welcome and a relaxed, informal atmosphere.
+Family run restaurant/bar/cafe located in the heart of Falmouth, a great place to eat with fantastic views over the harbour.
+Whether it’s for breakfast, lunch, afternoon tea or dinner, you’ll always find a warm welcome and a relaxed, informal atmosphere.
 Their seasonal menus and specials board offer the best of local produce with an emphasis on seafood but also with a good balance of meat and vegetarian dishes.
-Family friendly, the Harbour View has seating both inside and out with a spacious deck and complementary blankets for alfresco dining.
-(11 minutes on foot) For more detailed information click on image.
+Family friendly, the Harbour View has seating both inside and out with a spacious deck and complimentary blankets for alfresco dining (11 minutes on foot) For more detailed information click on image.

 The Gylly Beach Cafe